 Broad Listener Base

 The number two reason that podcasts are a fantastic tool for spreading your message or building your business is that it provides an alternative form of content to those people who don’t enjoy reading articles or blog posts.
-Audio is a great medium for today’s time-poor generation as it provides the opportunity to multitask.
+Audio is a great medium for today’s time-starved generation as it provides the opportunity to multitask.
 Not to mention the rise of the smart speaker and the opportunities they bring for new audiences to find your podcast.

 The third reason is that starting a podcast doesn’t have to be expensive.
 You can get good-sounding equipment to record with at a very reasonable cost.
 Add the help of a professional podcast editor, and the costs come in much lower than expensive marketing campaigns.
 Making this investment and putting in the work will pay dividends to you over time in the form of a growing audience, sales, or whatever it is you hope to achieve by podcasting.